Suzuki Motor says it will buy back VW stake as court settles feud

 ($1 = 121.7000 yen)

-(Additional reporting by Edward Taylor and Ludwig Burger in Frankfurt and Maki Shiraki in Tokyo; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk/Ruth Pitchford)
+(Additional reporting by Edward Taylor in Frankfurt; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk)